Addie: No, I don't know what it is, but if you got 'em I sure bet they belong to somebody else!

 - Deliberately Cute Child: Addie's M.O.

 - Deliberately Monochrome

-- Hustler/Short Con: Moses and Addie.
+- Hustler/Short Con: Moze and Addie.

 - Little Miss Con Artist: Addie, who is very talented in the field.